appsmithorg/appsmith/office_hours.md

 -----------------

-Appsmith office hours are conducted by the appsmith team every week for 1 hour at 10am CET on Tuesday and 10am PST on Fridays.
-The office hours are a dedicated time slot in which our team will be available to help our users real time.
-The office hours also give us an opportunity to interact with the community, understand your concerns and communicate our thinking to you.
+Appsmith office hours are a dedicated time slot in which our team will be available to help our users real time.
+It also gives us an opportunity to interact with the community, understand your concerns and communicate our thinking to you.
+Office hours are conducted by the appsmith team every week for 1 hour at 10am CET on Tuesday and 10am PST on Fridays.

 The office hours broadly covers the following topics: